apioo/fusio/README.md

 ## Serverless and vendor independence

 Serverless is a great paradigma to build scaleable APIs.
-The biggest disadvantage is that your app is locked in at the serverless provider.
-If the conditions of the provider change and you want to switch the provider it is difficult to move your app to a different vendor.
+The biggest disadvantage is that your app is locked in at the serverless provider (vendor-lock-in).
+If you want to switch the provider it is difficult to move your app to a different vendor.

 Fusio tries to solve this problem by providing a self hosted platform written in PHP which you can simply host on your own bare-metal server, but it is also possible to move the